lidofinance/lido-dao/README.md

 * Whitepaper (TODO: add a link here)
 * Documentation (TODO: add a link here)

-## DePool DAO
+## Lido DAO

-The DePool DAO is a Decentralized Autonomous Organization that manages the liquid staking protocol by deciding on key parameters (e.g., setting fees, assigning staking providers and oracles, etc.) through the voting power of governance token (DPG) holders.
+The Lido DAO is a Decentralized Autonomous Organization that manages the liquid staking protocol by deciding on key parameters (e.g., setting fees, assigning staking providers and oracles, etc.) through the voting power of governance token (DPG) holders.

 Also, the DAO will accumulate service fees and spend them on insurance, research, development, and protocol upgrades.
 Initial DAO members will take part in the threshold signature for Ethereum 2.0 by making BLS threshold signatures.

-The DePool DAO is an [Aragon organization](https://aragon.org/dao).
+The Lido DAO is an [Aragon organization](https://aragon.org/dao).
 Since Aragon provides a full end-to-end framework to build DAOs, we use its standard tools.
 The protocol smart contracts extend AragonApp base contract and can be managed by the DAO.

 ## Protocol levers